SamirOsAbdalla/foodfinders/README.md

 SpeedEats has a few features to make your restaurant browsing experience much smoother:
 - A restaurant history so that you can go back and view any previous restaurants you have seen
 - A favorites button to save the restaurants that you deem worthy
-- Filters so that even if you feel indecisive, you still have control over what you eat.
+- Filters so that even if you feel indecisive, you still have control over what you eat